 What are some questions that we might be reasonably tempted to believe are answerable by psychology but that are actually only answerable by philosophy?
 Thank you very much.

 Someone might reasonably think that the question what personal identity consists of is to be answered by psychology.
 So we can imagine looking at the formation of individuality over time, through childhood and on, and think we were answering the philosophical question what identity consists of.
 Clearly psychology cannot pre-empt the answer to the question whether, for example, the bodily criterion of identity is correct.
 There are a lot of other examples to choose from.
 The one I am most interested in at the moment is perception.
 Perceiving, as Ryle points out, is not a process, but the termination of one, like scoring a goal, to use Ryle's example.
-You can't ask how long it took to perceive some goat or other, and you ask how long the scoring of a goal took.
-You can ask of course in a different way how log it to Aston Villa to score a goal - the whole of the first half, say.
+You can't ask how long it took to perceive a goat, and you ask how long the scoring of a goal took.
+You can ask of course in a different way how long it took Aston Villa to score a goal - the whole of the first half, say.
 It took them forty-five minutes.
 But what about the actual scoring?
 That is as you might say instantaneous.
-It happens when the...
+It happens when the ball...

 Are all philosophical questions unsolvable?